 Your child's doctor may suspect Angelman syndrome if your child has developmental delays and other signs and symptoms of the disorder, such as problems with movement and balance, small head size, flatness in the back of the head, and frequent laughter.

 Confirming a diagnosis of Angelman syndrome requires taking a blood sample from your child for genetic studies.
 A combination of genetic tests can reveal the chromosome defects related to Angelman syndrome.
 These tests may look at:

 - Missing chromosomes.
-Known as fluorescence in situ hybridization (FISH), this test can show if portions of any chromosomes are missing.
+Either a fluorescence in situ hybridization (FISH) test or a comparative genomic hybridization test (CGH) can show if portions of chromosomes are missing.